amrvac/amrvac/doc/par.md

 For example, the LOS along x direction and the slit along y direction, then `location_slit` should be z of the slit.
 The domain in wavelength is controlled by `spectrum_window_min` and `spectrum_window_max`.

+The mapping between simulation box coordinate and synthesized image coordinate is not only controlled by LOS, but also controlled by the parameter `x_origin`.
+The simulation box point given by `x_origin` will always located at (X=0,Y=0) of the synthesized image.
+The parameter `big_image` is added for making movie that the LOS is changing.
+When `big_image=T`, then the synthesized EUV/SXR image will have a fixed big domain.
+The domain will not change when changing the LOS, and the whole simulation box will always be convered inside the domain.
+The parameter `x_origin` is also added for making such kind of movie.

 Only Cartesian coordinate system are supported currently.